mcarson-123/ar_pagination/README.md

 # ArPagination

-TODO: Write a gem description
+Active Record Pagination is a gem that allows simple pagination for your api's resource endpoint responses.

 ## Installation